LanceB22/reflections/2022/Lance.md

 Dragon- clicker: add a dragon icon or emoji, I would like to have added an image from my files.
 Dragon will increment when it is clicked on. this was achieved with addEvenlistener with a variable declaration.
 Dragon-duo:  add two dragon to the App, that will increment individually once click.
 My biggest issue with this was, debugging.
 I could not get my second dragon to increment.
 Going back and forth using the dev tools and VS code  really help with this problem.
+Dragon spawner: the dragon spawner had some added difficulties, creating a nav bar and linking it the the dragons.
+I feel my code was can of complicated, and could be made easier with more time and experience.
+Working on this project, gave me a better understanding of data structures and why it is needed.